scrupal/scrupal/README.md

 - **P**roductive - Scrupal aims to be a highly productive tool for developers, users and operators of web systems because it applies [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) throughout.

 - **A**pplication - Scrupal is application-oriented-software.
-It is not suited for systems programming but very adept at enterprise, mobile, and large scale applications.
+It is not suited for systems programming but very adept at enterprise, mobile, and large scale web applications.

-- **L**amina - Scrupal is a lamina that hides the complexities of integrating a suite of other technologies: Scala, Play, Akka, Specs2, Slick, Redis, SQL, AngularJS, Grunt, Karma, Bootstrap, HTML5, REST, etc.
+- **L**ayer - Scrupal is a software layer that hides the complexities of integrating a suite of other technologies: Scala, Play, Akka, Specs2, ReactiveMongo, Mongo, Redis, AngularJS, Grunt, Karma, Bootstrap, HTML5, REST, etc.

 Scrupal has scruples.
 It is built on a set of principles honed from decades of software development experience.
 For more details, please read [the documentation](http://scrupal.org/docs).

 - - -
 <sub><sup>&copy; Copyright 2013, scrupal.org.
 All Rights Reserved.</sup></sub>